Four corners (Canada): Geography

 The four corners area is located between Kasba Lake to the north and Hasbala Lake to the south.
 It is located by an area of marginal taiga forest, which happens to be the only place in Nunavut which is not Arctic tundra or ice cap.
-It is hundreds of kilometres from any road or railway, but can be accessed from nearby Kasba Lake Airport/Water Aerodrome as well as from Points North Landing near Wollaston Lake.
+It is hundreds of kilometres from any road or railway, but can be accessed from nearby Kasba Lake Airport or Kasba Lake Water Aerodrome as well as from Points North Landing near Wollaston Lake.